 According to some papers, the label fuel economy and the actual fuel economy experienced by the customers may exhibit a gap.
 One of the reasons may stem from the aerodynamic drag variations due to the natural wind.

-The fuel consumptions are measured on the bench test under the several driving modes by using the road load as input conditions.
+The fuel consumption is measured through bench test under several driving modes by using the road load as input condition.
 The road load is measured through the coast down test under less wind ambient conditions as determined by each regulation.

-The present paper aims to analyze the natural wind specifications encountered by the vehicle on the public road and to operate a comparison between the fuel consumptions and the driving energy.
+The present paper aims to analyze the natural wind conditions encountered by the vehicle on public roads and to operate a comparison between the fuel consumptions and the driving energy.
 In this paper, the driving energy is calculated by the aerodynamic drag from the natural wind specifications and driving conditions.
 This driving energy and the fuel consumptions show good correlation.

-The vehicle driving conditions are measured by GPS and obtained from the vehicle ECU data.
+The vehicle driving conditions are measured by Global Positioning System (GPS) and obtained from the vehicle ECU data.
 The traction is measured by the torque meters mounted at the front axle.